Hey, what answers do you need?

 (See our Podcasting Tools article for more details on audio recording equipment and including the Sound Studio in the Digital Studio in Andrews Library)

-2. Begin recording by pressing the record button and begin speaking.
+- Begin recording by pressing the Record button and begin speaking.
 You will see sound waves appear in a track in the Audacity window as it records.

-3. To pause the recording and begin recording again on the same track, use pause.
+- To pause the recording and begin recording again on the same track, press the Pause button.

-5. Press play to listen to what you have recorded.
+- Press Play to listen to what you have recorded.

-Step 2.
-Export your Audacity Project as an MP3 file
+Step 3.
+Export your Audacity Project as an mp3 or wav file

 If you are satisfied with what you’ve recorded, you are ready to export the project to your computer as an audio file such as an mp3.

-To share the MP3 file (to your professor, for example), you have a few choices.
+To share the file (to your professor, for example), you have a few choices.

 Save vs. Export